ajaypediredla14/INTERNET-CAFE-MANAGEMENT-SYSTEM/README.md

 # INTERNET-CAFE-MANAGEMENT-SYSTEM
-Developing an application to replicate Internet Café management system
+Developed an application to replicate Internet Café management system
 ## Introduction:
 Main purpose of the code is to provide admins and users with correct timing and billing information.